J-Dill/GlowInc/README.md

 ### **Glow Ball**
 #### Uses
 When right-clicked, the glow ball can be thrown to create a luminescent splat across a full surface it hits.

-The projectile ignores water, leaving it to be a great underwater exploration tool.
+The projectile ignores water and the splat it leaves behind is much brighter in water, making it a great underwater exploration tool.

 In addition, when the ball hits a living entity, it will add the Glowing effect to them.